 Benefits Coverage Verification and Coverage Termination

-Benefits coverage can be verified by logging into Pitt Worx (how-to guide), where you can see the benefits you are currently enrolled in, as well as review past benefits.
+Benefits coverage can be verified by logging into Pitt Worx (how-to guide), where you can confirm the benefits you are currently enrolled in, as well as review past benefits.
 In order to request benefits, you must send a verification letter to the Benefits department.

 Benefits through the University of Pittsburgh continue until the last day of the month in which the individual works.
 If the individual’s final paycheck does not have sufficient funds to collect benefit premiums, a missed deductions invoice will be issued.
 COBRA coverage will be available to faculty and staff whose current coverage has been terminated.